FACULTY WORKLOAD PLANNING: A RATIONALE

 Step 2 - Assignment of loads to professional faculty

 Professional assignments will be made in a manner which maximizes unit productivity and which enables faculty to fulfill their various instructional, research and service expectations.
 While no set formula for the assignment of loads will be prescribed because of differing departmental missions, the following is assumed: research-active faculty in departments with graduate programs will teach two courses (six hours), with the remainder of their assignments in research and service.
 In undergraduate departments, the instructional norm is nine hours of instruction, with the remaining hours designated to research and service.
 This does not mean that all faculty in graduate departments teach six hours per term or that all faculty in undergraduate departments teach nine hours.
 It simply means that departmental budgets are based upon this identification of instructional responsibilities.
 For example, in cases in which faculty teach very large classes without additional support from TA's, etc., it is not inappropriate for such a class to count as two sections.
 Also, special care must be taken to insure that tenure track faculty have workloads that enable them to meet their expectations in research as well as in instruction.
 It is, then, the responsibility of department heads to assign faculty loads in a manner that maximizes productivity within the existing salary budget.
-For example, in a graduate department, a faculty member who is very active in research may have her/his teaching load reduced to three hours only if another faculty member who is not research active (but who contributes to the unit's service mission) teaches nine hours.
+For example, in a graduate department, a faculty member who is very active in research may have their teaching load reduced to three hours only if another faculty member who is not research active (but who contributes to the unit's service mission) teaches nine hours.

 Step 3 - Assignment of loads to auxiliary and adjunct faculty and to teaching assistants

 The remaining instructional obligations in a department are fulfilled by auxiliary and adjunct faculty and by teaching assistants according to customary policies of the department/school and of the university.